W boson mass anomaly and noncontractibility of the physical space: Results and discussion

 If we interpolate $M_{W}(\sqrt{s})$ with the Lagrange polynomials at three measured $\sqrt{s}=1.96,7,13\ TeV$, one gets $M_{W}(0.2\ TeV)=80.4739\ GeV$ (see Fig.1).
 At the scale $\sqrt{s}=0.2\ TeV$ and below, the QCD(SM) and the QCD(BY) do not distinguish considerably \cite{Palle2}.
 The extrapolated $M_{W}(0.2\ TeV)$ is almost a perfect match to $M_{W}(BY)$.

 We would like to stress that the $BY$ theory cannot substantially improve the $SM$ calculation of the anomalous magnetic moment of the muon \cite{Palle4} perturbatively.
 In addition, we point out that there is no lepton universality violation in the $BY$ theory.
+The W boson scattering at the tree level in the SM deviates substantially from the same process in the BY theory \cite{New1}.

 Whether the $125\ GeV$ scalar is a Higgs scalar or just the scalar meson as a QCD bound state of mixed gluonium and toponium \cite{Cea,Palle5}, remains to be resolved by the experimental physics.